mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 $
 ```

-Repeat the following command until all three pods show as up:
+Once all of our storage is allocated, repeat the following command until all three pods show as up:

     $ kubectl get statefulset cassandra